HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## VSCode

-- From the ssh connection, navigate to your "course" folder and to the name you created earlier.
+- From the VSCode's terminal, navigate to your "course" folder and to the name you created earlier.

 - ```bash
 cd $HOME/course/$USER